 Breakdowns in tactical alignment are highly problematic because they don’t simply cause headaches for marketers and salespeople.
 More significantly, these breakdowns create a disjointed buying experience for customers — slowing deals and lowering conversion rates.
 Today’s digitally empowered B2B buyer interacts with both marketing and sales throughout the purchase journey.
 So in order to succeed, sales and marketing must be tightly coordinated to provide a helpful purchase experience.

-Whether you are in marketing or sales, take a moment to think about how improved operational alignment impacts you.
-Consider the benefits of both teams making decisions together and fully collaborating with defined processes, seamless workflows, and shared resources.
+Whether you are in marketing or sales, take a moment to think about how your organization’s current operational alignment — or lack thereof — impacts you.
+Now, consider the benefits of both teams making decisions together and fully collaborating with defined processes, seamless workflows, and shared resources.
 According to Forrester research, highly aligned companies grow 19% faster and are 15% more profitable.
 Aligned teams also have more empathy for and trust in each other, which improves job satisfaction and increases employee retention.
 Sounds awesome, right?

-No matter your rung on the departmental ladder, there are clear steps that you can start taking today to improve marketing and sales alignment.
-If you can diagnose the symptoms of misalignment, we can prescribe behaviors that will make a meaningful impact.
+No matter your rung on the departmental ladder, there are clear steps that you can start taking today to improve marketing and sales cooperation.
+If you can diagnose the symptoms of misalignment, we can prescribe behaviors that will make a meaningful impact on measurable business outcomes and sustainable growth.

 One symptom of misalignment is dysfunction related to lead follow-up.
 Sales communicates that marketing-generated leads aren’t qualified, so lead follow-up is slow or even nonexistent.
 Sales then prioritizes their own prospecting efforts, so lead conversion rates are poor.